Marion Maréchal: National Assembly (2012–2017)

-Maréchal-Le Pen's parliamentary candidacy in Vaucluse's 3rd constituency was publicly confirmed on 25 April 2012, between the first round of the presidential election and its run-off.
+Maréchal's parliamentary candidacy in Vaucluse's 3rd constituency was publicly confirmed on 25 April 2012, between the first round of the presidential election and its run-off.
 After her candidacy was made official by the FN nomination committee, she then campaigned in this constituency which includes the southern part of Carpentras.
 In the first round of the presidential elections, Marine Le Pen had achieved her highest national performance in Vaucluse (27.03%) and most notably in this constituency (31.50%) where she outdistanced the UMP incumbent president Nicolas Sarkozy (27.60%).

 In the run-off on 17 June 2012, she defeated the incumbent MP Jean-Michel Ferrand, who had continuously sat in the National Assembly for twenty-six years (Rally for the Republic: 1986–2002, Union for a Popular Movement: 2002–2012).
 At the age of 22, she became the youngest person to enter the French Parliament in modern political history (Louis Antoine de Saint-Just, at 24 years old in 1791, was the previous youngest MP).

-She and Gilbert Collard became the first members of the National Front to win seats in the National Assembly since 1997.
+Maréchal and Gilbert Collard became the first members of the National Front to win seats in the National Assembly since 1997.

 Rise within the FN (2012)

-In early July 2012 Maréchal-Le Pen became a member of the National Front's executive board.
+In early July 2012 Maréchal became a member of the National Front's executive board.
 On 23 September 2012, she made her first public speech in front of 1,000 participants at the FN summer school in La Baule-Escoublac.

 Local politics: Sorgues (2013–2014)

 During a press conference held on 30 October 2013, she officially announced her appearance as a fellow candidate on a municipal list at Sorgues, a town of 18,000 inhabitants located to the north of Avignon in the western part of her constituency.
 She decided to figure in tenth position on this local list led by Gérard Gérent, then an independent councillor belonging to the UMP municipal majority and a former deputy mayor of Sorgues.

-In the first round of the 2012 presidential elections, Marine Le Pen had polled 36.02% at Sorgues whereas Marion Maréchal-Le Pen got there 37.65% in the first round and 44.36% in the run-off of the following legislative elections.
+In the first round of the 2012 presidential elections, Marine Le Pen had polled 36.02% at Sorgues whereas Marion Maréchal got there 37.65% in the first round and 44.36% in the run-off of the following legislative elections.

-In the first round on 23 March 2014, the FN list led by Gérard Gérent, which was defeated by the one of the UMP incumbent mayor Thierry Lagneau, came second with 33.80% (2,861 votes) with the election of five municipal councillors and two community councillors.
+In the first round on 23 March 2014, the FN list led by Gérard Gérent, which was defeated by that of the UMP incumbent mayor Thierry Lagneau, came second with 33.80% (2,861 votes) with the election of five municipal councillors and two community councillors.
 Consequently, she was not elected as a municipal councillor at Sorgues.